Skip to content

 }

-Attempts to send a value without blocking.
-Returns true if the value was sent, false if the channel buffer is full.
+Attempts to send without blocking.
+Returns true if the value was queued, false if the buffer is full.

 if (!sent) {